This post may contain affiliate links. Please read the disclosure policy to learn more.

 Add egg whites to a large mixing bowl or the bowl of a stand mixer.
 Whip to soft peaks.

-Gradually add sugar, continuing to whip on medium-high speed until the mixture is thick and glossy, and stiff peaks have formed.
+Gradually add sugar, continuing to whip on medium-high speed until the mixture is thick and glossy, and stiff peaks form.

 With a rubber spatula, gently fold in cocoa powder, followed by chopped dark chocolate.